 7. Game Night

-If you and your date are both homebodies, then having a night in isn’t a bad idea.
+If you and your date are both homebodies, then having a night in isn’t a bad Valentine's day date ideas.
 You just don’t want the date to be boring.

 If you’re worried spending a night at home alone is rushing your relationship a little, then invite some friends over, bust out the board games, and enjoy a fun game night that should also be frugal as well.

 8. Make the Snow Work for You

 Do you live where snow is a constant during the winter?
 Don’t curse it.
 Instead, make the weather work for you.

 What I mean is, plan your date around the snow.
 Have a snow fight, build a snowman, and make snow angels.
 It is simple but is also a great way to make memories.

 I got these Valentine's day date ideas from my oldest son because he is someone that likes to do things that get his heart racing.
 Which is why it was no surprise when he and his girlfriend made a date night out of visiting a ‘panic room.’
 They had to solve clues before they could ‘escape.’

 Well, if you are the type of person that likes a little scare now and then, consider seeking out a local panic room (some have haunted themes), or you could visit a local ghost town where they give guided tours.
 They usually are inexpensive.

 10. Paint Together